-The Department of Health and Social Care changed their gluten-free food prescription guidelines in February 2018, recommending that clinical commissioning groups (CCGs) limit the items available to bread and flour mixes.
+The Department of Health and Social Care changed their gluten-free food prescription guidelines in February 2018, recommending that clinical commissioning groups (CCGs) limit the items available from GPs to bread and flour mixes.

 Coeliac UK have welcomed these new recommendations, as policymakers had been considering completely removing all gluten-free products from being prescribed.
 Instead they no longer recommend the prescription of items such as pasta, cakes and biscuits.

 Some CCGs have already brought in full or partial bans on GPs prescribing gluten-free (GF) foods to people with coeliac disease in a bid to make cost savings in the NHS.
 The impact that this will have on patients, especially those from deprived areas, is unclear.

 The overall aim of the study was to investigate the potential impact of policy changes on patients and NHS spending.
 We analysed prescribing data from GP practices in England to understand:

 - patterns of gluten-free prescribing across CCGs in England

 - the potential impact of the policy changes on patients